pavani-1510/2706/README.md

 Given an integer array `nums` and an integer `k`, return the `k` most frequent elements.

----

 #### 🧠 Bucket Sort Approach:

-* Count frequency using a `Map`.
-* Store elements in buckets where index = frequency.
-* Traverse from highest frequency down and collect top `k` elements.

----

 #### 💻 Code: